brendanm403/cpnt260-final-project/README.md

 ## Important Notes
 - I added a button in the reviews section that deletes content so you can see the sticky footer.
 I had trouble laying out the page so it was short enough so I did this instead.
+- I was confused about how to make the hero section not spill out of the viewport while on mobile due to the nav taking up so much space.
+Shrinking the vh didn't make sense to me because then it took up the same amount of space as the nav links which made it too small to be a hero section I think.
+I decided to just let it overflow the viewport on mobile so it was still a large section.

+## Above and Beyond
+- sticky footer, style.css line 4, 12, 17.

 ## Attributions